 - Gutter cleaning

-Contact Council's Home Modification and Maintenance Service team on 9952 8222.
+- Contact Council’s Home Modification and Maintenance Service on 9952 8308.

-- Council will connect you with a relevant tradesperson, who will contact you to arrange a suitable date and time to complete the maintenance or modification works.
+- Council will connect you with a relevant tradesperson, who will contact you to arrange a suitable date and time to complete the works.

-- Once the job has been completed, Council will send an invoice to you.
+- Once the job has been completed, Council will send you an invoice

 As a client you have the right to expect: